 Warfarin, or Coumadin, is an older medication that has been used for many years, and is effective at preventing strokes.
 It is however, not an easy medication to take as there is not one dose for everyone, and individual’s dose will usually change over time.
 Regular blood test (called an INR) is required to make sure the blood is thin enough, but not too thin.
 Warfarin also has a lot of interactions with other medications and some foods.

 There are newer medications that have been shown to be as effective as warfarin in reducing the risk of stroke, and have the advantage that they do not require blood tests to monitor.
-These are called direct oral anticoagulants, and there are currently three available in Canada:
+These are called direct oral anticoagulants, and there are currently four available in Canada:

 - Dabigatran (Pradaxa®)